 Having a folate (folic acid) deficit can lead to a low-birth weight or spine and brain defects.

-Women with gestational diabetes and anemia should eat foods that are high in folic acid and iron.
-Information was provided earlier in this article about what foods are high in each.
-They should also have adequate Vitamin C intake, because that helps the iron become absorbed.
+Women with gestational diabetes and anemia should eat foods high in folic acid and iron (like those listed above).
+They should also have adequate Vitamin C intake, because that helps iron absorption.

 Anemia management in persons with diabetes

 The good news is that managing anemia isn’t too much different from managing the diabetes itself.
 You need a good diet, a disciplined approach, and qualified medical help:

 - Keep your BMI and waist circumference in healthy ranges by exercising and eating healthy